 Year to 31.5.2015 £44,702 - copy

 Year to 31.5.2008 £34,340 - copy

 Kanyawegi UK’s accounts can also be inspected on the Charity Commission website.

 Another problem has been the fall in the amount of Kenyan Shillings one can obtain for every £1 following the Brexit EU Referendum result in June 2016.
 There has been up to an 18% fall in value, as illustrated in the graph below.

-The exchange rate has started to settle at a more favourable level, but is still around 10% below what it was a year ago.
-This has left Kanyawegi UK with a dramatic shortfall of funds to be able to send over to Kenya to support the Emmanuel Home.
+Fortunately, the exchange rate has recovered somewhat since Autumn 2016, but this has still left us with a dramatic shortfall of funds to be able to send over to Kenya to support the Emmanuel Home over that period.
 Extra funds are urgently needed.

-According to the Kenya National Bureau of Statistics, the Kenyan Consumer Price Inflation rate for the 12 months period to April 2017 was 11.48%.
-A substantial part of this inflation is the increase in the cost of basic food and drink prices, as a result of failure of crops because of the lack of rain / draught conditions.
+According to the Kenya National Bureau of Statistics, the Kenyan Consumer Price Inflation rate for the 12 months period to April 2018 was 3.73%.

 We pray and appeal for cash donations to get us through this especially difficult period and for more regular